Key Takeaway

 Here’s a quick cheat sheet for menu planning that doesn’t overwhelm:

-A tea party is also the perfect excuse to theme your menu.
+A tea party is also the perfect excuse to theme your menu, and if you want more inspiration beyond food, see these tea party ideas.
 Your food menu should feel like a mood board you can eat.
 Trust your instincts, sprinkle in a bit of whimsy, and don’t forget the tea (we’ll get to that part soon).

 When I plan a party food menu, I treat savory dishes like the foundation of the spread.
 They set the tone—light, flavorful, a little indulgent, and cheeky.
 You want a balance of soft and crispy, buttery and fresh, creamy and herby.
 Most importantly?
 Keep it bite-sized and beautiful.